LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/ConfiguringtheSDK/attributes.md

 If you are currently using our default attribute configurations, do a quick check below to see if the default value has changed.
 Likely only the colors have been updated.
 If you wish to support Dark Mode and you are using our default color configurations you have nothing to do, we have handled the support for you by updating the SDK color scheme to utilize iOS system colors where possible.
 This appearance is different than the previous implementation but is intended to be more in line with what iOS users expect.
 We have worked hard on its implementation and hope you enjoy it!

 #### What this means for our customers who use custom attribute configurations?
-If you have customized the appearance of the iOS SDK by setting your own UIColor for attributes within the LPConfig object, note that unless you pass a UIColor that has colors set specifically for at minimum UIUserInterface values “dark” and “light” your custom configuartion will not support dark mode and the UI may not appear as expected.
+If you have customized the appearance of the iOS SDK by setting your own UIColor for attributes within the LPConfig object, note that unless you pass a UIColor that has colors set specifically for at minimum UIUserInterface values “dark” and “light” your custom configuration will not support dark mode and the UI may not appear as expected.
 This implementation is intended to mirror how you might support Dark Mode within your own application.
-We recommend using the following UIColor Extension pattern we found laid our in [this](https://nshipster.com/dark-mode/ "Dark Mode on iOS 13 - NSHipster") article from NSHipster.
+We recommend using the following UIColor Extension pattern we found laid out in [this](https://nshipster.com/dark-mode/ "Dark Mode on iOS 13 - NSHipster") article from NSHipster.
 We have modeled our own default color objects in this manner (as public LPColor struct objects described below).

 #### What this means for consumers on iOS 12 and below?
-As is indicated by the code sample below we have mirrored the implementation for our “light” scheme for iOS devices operating on iOS 11 and 12 using non semantic colors that closely resemble the light iOS system colors.
+As is indicated by the code sample below, we have mirrored the implementation for our “light” scheme for iOS devices operating on iOS 11 and 12 using non semantic colors that closely resemble the light iOS system colors.

 #### How to implement custom color configurations within the LPMessaging iOS SDK that support DarkMode?
-For color attributes that accept UIColor, simply pass a UIColor object created which has values based on the current “traitCollection.userInterfaceStyle” as implemented below.
+For color attributes that accept UIColor, simply pass a UIColor object which has values based on the current “traitCollection.userInterfaceStyle” as implemented below.

 ```Swift
 import UIKit